AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 # Getting Started with AEM Headless as a Cloud Service {#getting-started}

-In this part of the [AEM Headless Developer Journey,](#overview.md) learn about AEM Headless prerequisites.
+In this part of the [AEM Headless Developer Journey,](#overview.md) learn about what is required to get your own project started with AEM Headless.

 ## Objective {#objective}

 This document helps you understand AEM Headless in the context of your own project.
 After reading you should:

-* Understand the basics of AEM's headless features
+* Understand the basics of AEM's headless features.
-* Know the prerequisites for using AEM's headless features
+* Know the prerequisites for using AEM's headless features.
-* Be able to determine your integration level
+* Be able to determine your integration level.
-* Be able to define your project in terms of scope and the chosen integration level
+* Be able to define your project in terms of scope and the chosen integration level.

 ## AEM Basics {#aem-basics}